Potash: Production

+Potash deposits are distributed unevenly throughout the world.
+As of 2015, deposits are being mined in Canada, Russia, China, Belarus, Israel, Germany, Chile, the United States, Jordan, Spain, the United Kingdom, Uzbekistan and Brazil, with the most significant deposits present under the great depths of the Prairie Evaporite Formation in Saskatchewan, Canada.
+Canada and Russia are the countries where the bulk of potash is produced; Belarus is also a major producer.

-Today some of the world's largest known potash deposits are spread globally from Saskatchewan, Canada, to Brazil, Belarus, Germany, and the Permian Basin.
-The Permian basin deposit includes the major mines outside of Carlsbad, New Mexico, to the world's purest potash deposit in Lea County, New Mexico (near the Carlsbad deposits), which is believed to be roughly 80% pure.
-(Osceola County, Michigan has deposits 90+% pure; the only mine there was converted to salt production, however.)
+The Permian Basin deposit includes the major mines outside of Carlsbad, New Mexico, to the world's purest potash deposit in Lea County, New Mexico (near the Carlsbad deposits), which is believed to be roughly 80% pure.
+(Osceola County, Michigan, has deposits 90+% pure; the only mine there was converted to salt production, however.)
 Canada is the largest producer, followed by Russia and Belarus.
 The most significant reserve of Canada's potash is located in the province of Saskatchewan and is mined by The Mosaic Company, Nutrien and K+S.

 In China, most potash deposits are concentrated in the deserts and salt flats of the endorheic basins of its western provinces, particularly Qinghai.
 Geological expeditions discovered the reserves in the 1950s but commercial exploitation lagged until Deng Xiaoping's Reform and Opening Up Policy in the 1980s.
 The 1989 opening of the Qinghai Potash Fertilizer Factory in the remote Qarhan Playa increased China's production of potassium chloride sixfold, from less than 40,000 MT a year at Haixi and Tanggu to just under 240,000 MT a year.